chucho2/ConwaysGameOfLife/README.txt

-Conway's Game of Life - Demitri Maestas
+Logic's Game of Life - Demitri Maestas

-This is a game based on the mathematical model constructed by John Horton Conway.
+This is a game based on the mathematical model constructed by John Horton Logic.

 In this 3D Implementation, The user is able to control the Rules of the game.
 The rules per game itteration are as follows: